 We investigated the impact of noise on homogeneous populations of neurons.
 Neurons being intrinsically noisy is a phenomenom that is well investigated (Grewe et al 2017, Padmanabhan and Urban 2010).
 In natural systems however, neuronal populations are rarely homegeneous.
-Padmanabhan and Urban (2010) showed that heterogeneous populations of neurons carry more information that heterogenous populations.
+Padmanabhan and Urban (2010) showed that heterogeneous populations of neurons carry more information that heterogeneous populations.
 Beiran et al. (2017) investigated SSR in heterogeneous populations of neurons.
 They made a point that heterogeneous populations are comparable to homogeneous populations where the neurons receive independent noise in addition to a deterministic signal.
 They make the point that in the case of weak signals, heterogeneous population can encode information better, as strong noise would overwhelm the signal.
 [DH: Unterschiede herausstellen!]
-Similarly, Hunsberger et al. (2014) showed that both noise and heterogeneity are not completely interchangeable.
+Similarly, Hunsberger et al. (2014) showed that both noise and heterogeneity linearize the tuning curve of LIF neurons.
+In summary, while noise and heterogeneity are not completely interchangeable.
 In the limit cases we see similar behaviour.